-Perform full roof replacements at various locations throughout the North Service Area.
+This project entails full roof replacements at various locations throughout the North Service Area.
 These locations include outlying stations and process facilities that have been damaged by storm or have become significantly deteriorated due to environmental conditions, and if left unaddressed pose a threat to the structural integrity of the buildings.